Items filtered by date: January 2025

 It is always best to inform your healthcare professional of any concerns you may have regarding your feet, especially for diabetic patients.
 Early treatment and routine foot examinations are keys to maintaining proper health, especially because severe complications can arise if proper treatment is not applied.

-If you have any questions please feel free to contact our office located in Battle Creek, MI .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our office located in Battle Creek, MI .
+We offer the newest diagnostic and treatment technologies for all your foot care needs.

 How Orthotics Can Support Children with Flexible Flat Feet